ThinkDataEd/student/docs/unit1/lesson12.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/UW9yARYvPEE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 7. Now it's your turn!
-Go to the IDS Homepage, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
+Go to the IDS Servers page, found at [https://idsucla.org/ids-servers](https://www.idsucla.org/ids-servers "https://www.idsucla.org/ids-servers") and find your school or district's server.
 All of the IDS web tools can be accessed through this page.
-Click on **Dashboard** and log in if prompted.
-Once logged in, notice that you are redirected to the **Campaign Manager**.
+Click on *Dashboard* and log in if prompted.
+Once logged in, notice that you are redirected to the *Campaign Manager*.
 This happens so that you can select the campaign containing the data that you want to analyze.
-Find the *Food Habits* campaign and click on **Dashboard**.
+Find the *Food Habits* campaign and click on *Dashboard*.

 8. Following are instructions for creating the visuals to analyze the variables mentioned in LMR_1.12a: